 Choosing Acupuncture For Anxiety

-Research doesn’t confirm acupuncture's claims, but it doesn't deny it.
-Those that believe in the power of Chinese medicine or the anecdotal evidence that support acupuncture as an anxiety treatment may want to give it a try.
+Research doesn't confirm acupuncture's claims, but it doesn't deny it.
+Those that believe in the power of eastern medicines and feel the anecdotal evidence that supports acupuncture is sufficient may want to give it a try.
 Acupuncture has centuries of support in the East, and many believe it's one of the most powerful ways to fight not only anxiety, but other health issues as well.